Generating and Scheduling Reports

 [Settings:LogicMonitor.Graph.writeToSpreadsheet=false]

 Worksheets are named automatically.
-If more than one macro specifies the same tabName, a sheet index is appended to each in the form "<Macrotype> <index>" to differentiate each sheet.
+If more than one macro specifies the same tabName, a sheet index is appended in the form <MacroType> <index> to differentiate them.
+You can also specify your own worksheet names using the worksheetName parameter, for example:

 [LogicMonitor.Graph:writeToSpreadsheet=true,worksheetName=Acme Summary]